aalbaali/aalbaali.github.io/posts/2023/03/20-rotations-averaging.md

 Some examples will be introduced in the next section that shed some light on this issue.

 ### Examples
-- Show how starting with different angles result in different answers, which is due to the non-convexity of the problem.
+To show the effect of the initial angle $\theta^{0}$ on the final result, three examples will be presented.

+First, we'll present the example presented at the beginning of the article shown below, where there are two angles being averaged out: $\pi$ and $-\pi$.
+\figenv{Averaging two identical angles.}{/assets/averaging-rotations/headings_example_1.svg}{width:40%;}
+The angles to be averaged are colored in orange, the starting angle is colored in blue, and the computed mean is shown in yellow.
+As seen in the plot above, rotation averaging algorithm returns the true average, $\pi$.

+To further understand how the algorithm converges, the objective function plotted against all possible angles is plotted below.
+\figenv{Objective function plot for global minima.}{/assets/averaging-rotations/single_global_minima_objfunc.svg}{width:70%;}

+Notice that in the above plot, there's a single minima, which is at $\pi$.
+Don't let the right- and left-sides of the plots confuse you; they refer to the same heading.
+Since there's a single minima for this problem, the algorithm converges to the correct solution regardless from where it starts.
+This is because the Gauss Newton algorithm will try to reach the bottom of the valley in the plot.

+The next example demonstrates that this is not always the case.
+Consider the two angles $\pi/4$ and $3\pi/4$.
+Let's explore the first minima by starting the algorithm at $-\pi/3$, then the algorithm converges to $\pi/2$, as shown in the plot below.
+\figenv{Some problems may have multiple minimas.}{/assets/averaging-rotations/headings_example_2_2.svg}{width:40%;}
+This may be surprising, since we're expecting the answer to be $\pi/2$.
+So, what happened?

+Taking a look at the objective function plot reveals that there are actually two minimas, and the algorithm converged to the local (but not global) minima.
+\figenv{Converging to a local minima.}{/assets/averaging-rotations/local_minimum_objfunc.svg}{width:70%}
+Thinking more about the problem reveals that it's actually not that surprising that we get the $\pi/2$ answer;
+it's an angle that's between $\pi/4$ and $3\pi/4$, but it's not the angle that minimizes the error the most (i.e., it's not the global minima).

+Well, if we start the same optimization problem at an angle, say $-\pi/3$, which is closer to the global optima, then the algorithm converges to the global minima as seen below.
+\figenv{Converging to a global minima.}{/assets/averaging-rotations/global_minimum_objfunc.svg}{width:70%}

+Finally, one last example reveals that in fact there may not be a unique solution.
+Consider the angles $0$,  $2\pi/3$, and $-2\pi/3$ as shown below.
+\figenv{Some problems may not have a unique solution.}{/assets/averaging-rotations/headings_example_3.svg}{width:40%;}

+The objective function plot reveals that there are multiple global minimas.
+\figenv{Converging to a global minima.}{/assets/averaging-rotations/multiple_global_minima_2_objfunc.svg}{width:70%}
+The algorithm simply converges to the minima closest to the starting condition.

+This final example demonstrates that sometimes the solution may depend on the problem structure itself.
+The fact that the algorithm gives *an* answer doesn't mean that it's the *only* answer.

+For the reader interested in a numeric example, check the [plotting script](/assets/averaging-rotations/main.py), which uses the algorithm to compute the mean.

-## Summary
+## Concluding remarks
-- Why you should care
-- How this can be used
-- Motivation into Lie groups
+In this post, I used an innocent looking problem to motivate an important field of applied mathematics: optimization on manifold.
+This field is used in multiple robotics' displaces such as state estimation and control.

+Don't be scared by the word "manifold" because you've just worked with one: the *unit circle*.
+This unit circle belongs to special class of manifolds known as [*Lie groups*](https://en.wikipedia.org/wiki/Lie_group), which are special manifolds that are also [groups](https://en.wikipedia.org/wiki/Group_(mathematics)).
+Lie groups appear quite frequently in robotic applications, mainly because they represent rotations elegantly, both in 2D and 3D.

+For readers interested in Lie groups for robotic applications, then [^1] is a great introduction to the topic.
+For a more rigorous text, refer to [^2].

+If you made it this far, then you are a champion!
+I hope you enjoyed this post, and don't hesitate to reach out.

 ## References
-1. \anchor{sola-micro-lie-theory} J. Solà, J. Deray, and D. Atchuthan, “*A micro Lie theory for state estimation in robotics*,” [arXiv:1812.01537](https://arxiv.org/pdf/1812.01537.pdf) [cs], Dec.
+[^1]: \anchor{sola-micro-lie-theory} J. Solà, J. Deray, and D. Atchuthan, “*A micro Lie theory for state estimation in robotics*,” [arXiv:1812.01537](https://arxiv.org/pdf/1812.01537.pdf) [cs], Dec.
 2021, Accessed: Mar.
 20, 2022.
-2. \anchor{barfoot-state-estimation} T. D. Barfoot, State Estimation for Robotics.
+[^2]: \anchor{barfoot-state-estimation} T. D. Barfoot, State Estimation for Robotics.
 Cambridge, MA, USA: 774 Cambridge Univ.
 Press, 2017.
-3. \anchor{nocedal} J. Nocedal and S. J. Wright, Numerical optimization, 2nd ed. in Springer series in operations research.
+[^3]: \anchor{nocedal} J. Nocedal and S. J. Wright, Numerical optimization, 2nd ed. in Springer series in operations research.
 New York: Springer, 2006.